 Notable events in the school’s history included featuring in a Southern TV report in 1975, a visit by Richard Burton, being donated a mini-bus by the Lions Club and a fund-raising ball at the Cafe Royal attended by Princess Michael of Kent and featuring The Three Degrees.
 By July 1978, at the time of an open day and hosting a conference on violence in society, there were 47 pupils.
 Some children returned successfully to mainstream schools.

-Downlands College (letterhead: “Downlands College at Parkfield – Haywards Heath 2190”) continued until 1985 when, in common with many other independent special schools following the 1978 Warnock Report and consequent 1981 Education Act, crucial local authority sponsorship was curtailed.
+Downlands College (letterhead: “Downlands College at Parkfield – Haywards Heath 2190”) continued until 1985 when, in common with many other independent special schools following the 1978 Warnock Report on special education, and consequent 1981 Education Act, crucial local authority sponsorship was curtailed.
 Few if any pupils, oddly, had been sponsored by the host county of West Sussex, but now their numbers fell below the break-even point of 25.
 Financial difficulties, arising from the large mortgage funding the 1982 purchase, took hold.
 The college closed on 31 March 1985, the 32 staff losing their jobs.
 Ironically this was not long after gaining Department of Education approval, which in better circumstances would have enabled a more sustainable pupil roll.
 The land and premises were sold and the proceeds invested.

 Following the school’s closure, the charity’s investment income was used to support schools and other charities providing for young people with special needs.
 Over its 30 years as a grant maker, the charity awarded grants totalling £1,498,046 to over 80 organisations and causes.

 Zita Albes was decorated for her work with UNESCO and the United Nations.
 A strong advocate of early screening for dyslexia, she developed Convaid, a battery-operated speech synthesizer for people with speech impediments.
 Marketing was taken up by an Eastbourne manufacturing company.
 She also wrote several books on dyslexia.
 These included “The Child Under Stress – Dyslexia?”, a guide for parents and teachers on simple screening tests for the condition early in life.
 Without her initiative there would have been no Downlands Educational Trust.
 She died in 1998, aged 83, and is buried at Eastbourne.